tomha85/Reinforcement-Deep-Learning-Continuous-Control/report.md

 model.py : included the Actor and the Critic classes.They used for the training.

-ddpg_agent.py : the DDPG agent and a Replay Buffer memory used by the ddpg agent.
+ddpg_agent.py : the ddpg_agent and Replay Buffer memory used.

-The learn(): updates the policy and value parameters given batch of experience.
+The learn(): updated the policy and value parameters given batch of experience.

 ### Hyper-parameters